sul-dlss/libsys-airflow/README.md

 ### Vendor load plugin

-Using and developing the vendor load plug in requires it's own database.
-Ensure that the `vendor_laods` database exists in your local postgres and is owned by the airflow user.
+Using and developing the vendor load plugin requires a dedicated database.
+Ensure that the `vendor_loads` database exists in your local postgres and is owned by the airflow user.

 #### Database migrations